Our Pest guide

 Look: similar to bumblebees, but often no yellow stripes

-Size: 1-inch Legs: Four Antennae: Yes Flying: Yes
+Size: 1 Inch Legs: Four Antennae: Yes Flying: Yes

 Carpenter bees are active in Canada.
 Resembling bumblebees, they are different in that the top of their abdomen is hairless, often shiny, black, and has no yellow stripe.
+Additionally, the carpenter bee is a solitary insect.
+Males are noticeably aggressive in behavior and have a white spot on their faces.
+Luckily, they do not possess stingers and are harmless.
+The females do have stingers but are mainly docile.

+The carpenter bee bores into dry, seasoned, and untreated wood surfaces, preferring softwoods such as cedar, pine, and fir.
 In the Calgary area, they nest in nail holes and unpainted wood.
-Therefore they are commonly found in porch and shed ceilings, railings, overhead trim, wooden patio furniture, fence posts, wooden shingles, siding, window sills, and doors.
-You will see sawdust piles and defecation stains near perfectly round tunnels in wood.
-Besides the annoyance of their constant buzzing, they can damage wood through their nest building.
+Therefore, they are commonly found in porch and shed ceilings, railings, overhead trim, wooden patio furniture, fence posts, wooden shingles, siding, window sills, and doors.
+Besides theconstant buzzing, they can damage wood through their nest building.

 Centipede- Scutigera